+1 888 340 6572

 Automated Trading

 Even with a winning strategy, just a short delay in order execution can make all the difference.
 After developing a strategy, the next step is to actually send the orders.
-The key advantage of automated trading is that it can send orders a lot faster than a human being, and this can give you an advantage over the competition.
+The key advantage of automated trading is that it can send orders a lot faster than a human being, and this can give you an advantage over the competitors.
+For technical information on this feature look at the related Wiki page.

 How does auto trading work?